Important Pediatric Physical Therapy Milestones

 Book Your Appointment With District Speech Today

-At District Speech we have local physical therapists on staff who can help assess how your child is doing at reaching developmental milestones.
+At District Speech we have pediatric physical therapists on staff who can help assess how your child is doing at reaching developmental milestones.

 Washington, DC 20005